-THE DUTIES OF PRIMARY ORGANIZATIONS IN INDUSTRY AND IN SOVIET INSTITUTIONS the foundation of our Party, have grown stronger, their contacts with the masses have improved, the vanguard role of the Communists has been enhanced, and Party life has risen to a higher plane.
+Comrades, during this period the primary organizations, which constitute the foundation of our Party, have grown stronger, their contacts with the masses have improved, the vanguard role of the Communists has been enhanced, and Party life has risen to a higher plane.
 The Party organizations are taking a closer interest in the practical economic and cultural problems of socialist construction.